n8kowald/powerpi/README.md

 # Dependencies
 - Raspberry Pi (any)
 - Raspberry Pi camera module (any)
-- Enabled camera module, run: 'sudo raspi-config'
+- Enabled camera module, run: 'sudo raspi-config' to enable it, then reboot

 # Package dependencies
 - raspistill